bambinos/bambi/docs/getting_started.rst

     priors = {'1|subject': my_favorite_prior}
     results = model.fit(
         'y ~ condition',
-        random='1|subject',
+        group_specific='1|subject',
         priors=priors
     )

 Priors specified using the ``Prior`` class can be nested to arbitrary depths--meaning, we can set any of a given prior's argument to point to another ``Prior`` instance.
-This is particularly useful when specifying hierarchical priors on random effects, where the individual random slopes or intercepts are constrained to share a common source distribution:
+This is particularly useful when specifying hierarchical priors on group specific effects, where the individual group specific slopes or intercepts are constrained to share a common source distribution:

 .. code-block:: python